facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/windows/tutorial/index.md

 ![Resolve Home Page](images/Authenticate/2.2-ResolveHomePage.png)

-You can also resolve this  by manually typing:
+You can also resolve this by manually typing at the top of the page the following line:

     using Facebook.Scrumptious.Windows8.Views;

-at the top of the page.
 In future references, I will assume that you know how to resolve a reference.

 The HomePage will host our Facebook login button and the Facebook login code.